111. Modern Europe. Hist. 110 is recommended as prerequisite. (4). (SS).

 319. Europe Since 1945.
 (4).
 (SS).

-The aim of this course is to provide a comprehensive critical introduction to European society, culture and politics since the Second World War.
+The aim of this course is to provide a comprehensive critical introduction to European society, culture, and politics since the Second World War.
 Lectures and readings will cover both Eastern and Western Europe, the international arena and the national histories of particular countries, and social and cultural life as well as political developments.
 The course aims to explore the shaping of the contemporary world and to introduce students to societies and political cultures which are both structurally similar and fundamentally different from their own.
-Instruction will be via lectures and ad hoc discussion, evaluation via midterm exam and end of term essay.
+Instruction will be via lectures and ad hoc discussion, evaluation via midterm exam and end-of-term essay.
 No special background is required; prejudices and preconceptions about European societies are enough.
-Cost:3-4 WL:2 (Eley)
+Cost:3-4 WL:4 (Eley)

 366. Twentieth-Century American Wars as Social and Personal Experience.
 (4).
 (HU).

 The wars of this century have been important experiences both for American society and for millions of individual Americans.
 This course examines those wars through literature, histories, films, lectures, and discussions in order to find patterns of change: changes in how America fights wars and changes in the society that results from them.
 It also examines changes in the personal perceptions of the experience of war: perceptions not only of the combat soldiers but also of the many others affected by wars.
-Among the readings are Gray, The Warriors, March, Company K, Sledge, With the Old Breed, and O'Brien, The Things They Carried.
-There will be a midterm and a final exam.
+Among the readings are Gray, The Warriors, March, Company K, and O'Brien, The Things They Carried.
+There will be pop quizzes, a midterm, and a final exam.
 Please register for only ONE lecture section and one discussion section.
+Discussion sections will not meet until after the first lecture.
 Cost:4 WL:1 (Collier)

 389. War Since the Eighteenth Century.
 (3).
 (Excl).

 Enrollment limited to history concentrators needing ECB requirement and by override only.
-Apply for overrides at 4633 Haven Hall Monday, Nov.
-8 from 4-6 p.m.
+Apply for overrides at 1014 Angell Hall on Monday, November 11 from 11 a.m. until 3 p.m.
 Students may be dropped for non-attendance at the first meeting of History 396 or 397.
-All students must take action at CRISP to make sure that their official schedule of courses matches the courses they are attending.
+All students must take action through Touch-tone Registration to make sure that their official schedule of courses matches the courses they are attending.

 Section 001 – The Church and the Jews.
 The course will examine the complex relationship between the Western Church and the Jews, from the time of the Church Fathers.
 It will analyze ideas and policies regarding Jews as expressed in different realms, from theology and canon law to church art and popular preaching.
 It will also attempt to survey the factors which led to striking changes in church attitudes and policy, with emphasis on the interplay of the theological legacy and evolving realities.
+Background in medieval or early modern European history is helpful but not required.
 A term paper is required.
-(Bodian)
+Cost:2 WL:3 (Bodian)

 Section 006 – Michigan in the Era of Industrialization.
 This course will focus on the period in Michigan history from 1880-1920.
 It will examine several themes in that period including immigration, industrialization, settlement patterns, etc. A general familiarity with United States history is required.
 History colloquia are conducted in the seminar format and are limited to a small number of students.
 As a result, emphasis is placed on student participation in discussions.
 Each student will be required to write a major research paper that will draw on the resources of the Bentley Historical Library, which contains original manuscripts and archives relating to the history of the state.
 The course provides an opportunity for students to gain familiarity with a critical period in the industrial and social history of the U.S. and to do original historical research.
 Grades will be based on a midterm exam, class discussion, and a seminar paper.
 Cost:2 WL:2 (Blouin)

 Enrollment limited to history concentrators and by override only.
-Apply for overrides at 4633 Haven Hall Monday, Nov.
-8 from 4-6 p.m.
-Students may be dropped for non-attendance at the first meting of History 396 or 397.
-All students must take action at CRISP to make sure that their official schedule of courses matches the courses they are attending.
+Apply for overrides at 1014 Angell Hall on Monday, November 11 from 11 a.m. until 3 p.m.
+Students may be dropped for non-attendance at the first meeting of History 396 or 397.
+All students must take action through Touch-tone Registration to make sure that their official schedule of courses matches the courses they are attending.

 434. History of the Soviet Union.
 (4).
 (SS).